fhamborg/news-please/README.md

 Do you want to contribute?
 Great, we are always happy for any support on this project!
 Just send a pull request.
 By contributing to this project, you agree that your contributions will be licensed under the project's license (see below).
 If you have questions or issues while working on the code, e.g., when implementing a new feature that you would like to have added to news-please, open an issue on GitHub and we'll be happy to help you.
 Please note that we usually do not have enough resources to implement features requested by users - instead we recommend to implement them yourself, and send a pull request.

 ## License
-The project is licensed under the [Apache License 2.0](LICENSE.txt).
-Make sure that you use news-please in compliance with applicable law.
+Licensed under the Apache License, Version 2.0 (the "License"); you may not use news-please except in compliance with the License.
+You may obtain a copy of the License at http://www.apache.org/licenses/LICENSE-2.0

+Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
+See the License for the specific language governing permissions and limitations under the License.
 The news-please logo is courtesy of [Mario Hamborg](https://mario.hamborg.eu/).

-Copyright 2016 The news-please team
+Copyright 2016-2017 The news-please team